thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 The historic context approach as implemented for SurveyLA integrates the concept of a thematic framework (see the **sidebar in chapter 2)**.
 In many countries, this concept is the mechanism used to organize surveys, akin to the concept of historic contexts.
 A thematic framework may be developed from the ground up – for example in places that have never been surveyed – or it may augment and update an existing framework.
 The baseline study for a survey will identify if there are existing frameworks in place that may be useful for a new survey.

-The content of the thematic framework will reflect the survey scope and approach, as discussed in **chapter 1** (see also **fig. 6.1**) and may cover a comprehensive range of themes relevant to the geographic area of a survey (such as citywide) or focus on limited themes and resource types, such as those not covered by previous surveys or that are underrepresented in inventories.
+The content of the thematic framework will reflect the survey scope and approach, as discussed in [chapter 1](/part-1/chapter-1/) (see also [fig. 6.1](#fig-6-1)) and may cover a comprehensive range of themes relevant to the geographic area of a survey (such as citywide) or focus on limited themes and resource types, such as those not covered by previous surveys or that are underrepresented in inventories.
 Whatever approach is taken, consider these points:

--   As discussed in **chapter 2**, some countries have established national thematic frameworks, including guidance for their use, that may already be in place or can serve as a starting point to create a regional, state, or local thematic framework (see, e.g., [[National Park Service 2018]]; [[Parks Canada 2000]]; [[Australian Heritage Commission 2001]]; [[Heritage Council of Victoria 2010]]).
+-   As discussed in [chapter 2](/part-1/chapter-2/), some countries have established national thematic frameworks, including guidance for their use, that may already be in place or can serve as a starting point to create a regional, state, or local thematic framework (see, e.g., [[National Park Service 2018]]; [[Parks Canada 2000]]; [[Australian Heritage Commission 2001]]; [[Heritage Council of Victoria 2010]]).
 They may be used in whole or in part and can be adapted or expanded to include localized themes and heritage types.

 -   The process of designing a thematic framework that is holistic and inclusive is best informed by a collective process.
 That is, the design process may engage a range of stakeholders in a survey (such as local historians, subject matter and community experts, scholars, and heritage organizations and agencies) in a series of workshops, brainstorming sessions, and other activities.
 Such an approach will help ensure that the framework is balanced, represents varied perspectives and disciplines, acknowledges interconnected histories, and covers diverse heritage themes and resource typologies.